Control Brightness of Arduino Onboard LED from Android Device

 Android devices provide wireless access and a user interface.
 Arduino is an open-source platform used for building electronics projects.
-Arduino consists of both a hardware board with a micontroller and a software Integrated Development Environment (IDE) that runs on your computer Using these two, you can, for example control Arduino hardware using an Android device by connecting them wirelessly.
+Arduino consists of both a hardware board with a microcontroller and a software Integrated Development Environment (IDE) that runs on your computer.
+Using these two, you can control the Arduino hardware from an Android device by connecting them wirelessly.

 With these models, you will: